Azure/azure-sdk-for-go/documentation/service_onboarding.md

 	return &TableServiceClient{client: &tableClient{con}, service: &serviceClient{con}, cred: *c}, err
 }
 ```
-In `Go`, the parameters are surrounded in parenthesis immediately following the method name with the parameter name preceding the type of the parameter.
-Following the parameters and a closing parentheses is the return arguments.
+In `Go`, the method parameters are enclosed with parenthesis immediately following the method name with the parameter name preceding the parameter type.
+The return arguments follow the parameters.
 If a method has more than one return parameter the types of the parameter must be enclosed in parenthesis.
 Note the `*` before a type indicates a pointer to that type.
 All methods that create a new client or interact with the service should return an `error` type as the last argument.

 This client takes three parameters, the first is the service URL for the specific account.
 The second is an [`interface`](https://gobyexample.com/interfaces) which is a specific struct that has definitions for a certain set of methods.
 In the case of `azcore.Credential` the `AuthenticationPolicy(options AuthenticationPolicyOptions) Policy` method must be defined to be a valid interface.
 The final argument to methods that create clients or interact with the service should be a pointer to an `Options` parameter.
 Making this final parameter a pointer allows the customer to pass in `nil` if there are no specific options they want to change.
 The `Options` type should have a name that is intuitive to what the customer is trying to do, in this case `TableClientOptions`.